leomrtns/super_distance/README.md

      the same gene.
 In this case we estimate their pairwise distance from species in common using the [ultrametric approach](http://dx.doi.org/10.1093/bioinformatics/bth211).
 As mentioned above, weird things may happen then.

 As usual, some methods/combinations will make more sense than others.
-Currently the software reports a list of supertrees without any explanation about the method, probably due to my bias towards consilience and away from defending one setting over another.
-This may change in future versions (the settings, not my view).
+Each output tree has a descriptive label combining the branch-length rescaling, clustering algorithm, and (when relevant) the method used to combine distances between paralogs.

 ## List of trees
 As mentioned above, super\_distance can calculate several trees or just two.
 Here is a brief description of the actual